ggabbiani/OFL/README.md

 * **FL_** for constants
 * **fl_** for APIs

-This was done for minimize the risk of overlapping with any other API or global constant coming from other eventually used libraries.
+This was done for minimizing the risk of overlapping with any other API or global constant coming from other eventually used libraries.

 ## Usage